Prolactin receptor

 The prolactin receptor (PRLR) is a type I cytokine receptor encoded in humans by the PRLR gene on chromosome 5p13-14.
 It is the receptor for prolactin (PRL).
 The PRLR can also bind to and be activated by growth hormone (GH) and human placental lactogen (hPL).
 The PRLR is expressed in the mammary glands, pituitary gland, and other tissues.
 It plays an important role in lobuloalveolar development of the mammary glands during pregnancy and in lactation.

 Structure

 The prolactin receptor (PRLR) is a membrane-bound protein of the cytokine receptor superfamily.
-In humans, it is encoded by a single gene which contains 11 exons and is located on chromosome 5.
+In humans, it is encoded by a single gene that contains 11 exons and is located on chromosome 5.
 PRLR expression can be found in several tissues such as the gonads, breast, uterus, heart, liver, kidney, brain, immune cells, as well as adrenal and pituitary glands.

 Several PRLR isoforms have been described in different tissues.
 These have varying lengths and cytoplasmic domain composition, but share identical extracellular domains, which are the regions binding to PRLR.

 Diversity of PRLR is a result of transcription initiation in different sites of the PRLR promoter region.
 Additionally, post-translational modifications, like alternative splicing are the events that result in the different isoforms that allow for all the different actions of prolactin in the body.